pedroalbanese/icrs/README.md

 ```

 ## Q Code

+The Q Code is a three-letter abbreviation system used in radio communications to transmit messages more efficiently and concisely.
+It was widely used by amateur radio operators as well as professional and military radio operators.

+The Q Code system was originally developed for use in radio telegraph communications, where message transmission can be slow and costly.
+It was created to standardize and simplify communications by allowing common information to be transmitted quickly using short combinations of letters.

+Each Q code starts with the letter "Q" followed by two additional letters, forming a three-letter combination.
+Each code has a specific meaning associated with it.
+For example, QTH is used to inquire about location, QSL is used to confirm receipt of a message, and QRM is used to indicate the presence of radio interference.

+Although the Q Code was widely used in the past, its popularity has waned over time due to the advancement of technology and the development of more sophisticated communication systems.
+However, it is still recognized and understood by many radio operators, especially in emergency situations or when communicating with more experienced operators.

 ```
     QRA: What is the name of your station?
         Description: This code is used to ask the other station about the name of their station.